devYaoYH/hivemind/README.md

 > TODO: Future work will be to separate the Referee object entirely as a separate process from our manager.

+We **MUST** define an `#define NUM_AGENTS` within our `MyReferee.h` file to notify the gameManager how many agents we expect within our configurations file (so we can raise an error if we have insufficient agents to play the game with).

 Abstract Referee class to implement:

 ```cpp